-As a big large winemaking facilitity, Roeda’s centre has a vinification capacity of 5.000 to 6000 pipes of Port Wine, both of its own grapes or bought from local grapegrowers.
+As a big large winemaking facility, Roeda’s centre has a vinification capacity of 5.000 to 6000 pipes of Port Wine, both of its own grapes or bought from local grape growers.

 This Fladgate group center is the one with the greatest number of specificities.
-Not only was it built/refurbished over an existing one, it is in fact a set of 4 different wineries:
+Not only was it built/refurbished over an existing one, but it is also in fact a set of 4 different wineries:

 From 2012 to 2013, different measures were adopted to reduce water consumption.
-Good practices training and raising awareness on water saving amid employees and temporary workers, were amongst the most important ones.
+Good practices training and raising awareness on water saving among employees and temporary workers were amongst the most important ones.

 Furthermore, a major water wastage point was identified in the filling and washing hosepipes.
 There was repeatedly an excess of water wasted either caused by forgetfulness or a laid-back posture.
 To attempt to solve this issue, taps/pressure guns were placed on all hosepipes and floor squeegees were purchased.

-Two results were achieved, compared to previous years: the decrease on the average daily consumption of water (m3/day) and a better ratio of water consumed per liter of wine produced (L/L), though neither with satisfactory levels.
+Two results were achieved, compared to previous years: a decrease in the average daily consumption of water (m3/day) and a better ratio of water consumed per liter of wine produced (L/L), though neither with satisfactory levels.